accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 - WCAG 2.1: [3.3.3 Error suggestion (AA)](https://www.w3.org/TR/WCAG21/#error-suggestion).
 - EN 301 549 V3.2.1 (2021-03): *11.3.3.3 Error Suggestion (AA)*.

-#### [Criterion 9.11](#crit-9-11) [AA] For each form that modifies or deletes data, or transmits answers to a test or examination, or whose validation has financial or legal consequences, can the data entered be modified, updated or retrieved by the user? {id="crit-9-11"}
+#### [Criterion 9.11](#crit-9-11) [AA] For each form that modifies or deletes data, or transmits answers to a test or examination, or whose validation has financial or legal consequences, can the data entered be modified, updated or rendered by the user? {id="crit-9-11"}

 ##### Evaluation methodology {class="disclosure methodo"}